 Explore and shape the future of art.
-Emerging Practices is a multidisciplinary studio practice that builds on knowledge of emerging technologies such as interactive multi-media, electronic installation, networked telematic communication, robotic art, three-dimensional simulation, biotechnology, and algorithmic image synthesis.
+Emerging Practices is a multidisciplinary area focused on emerging technologies such as interactive multi-media, electronic installation, networked telematic communication, robotic art, three-dimensional simulation, biotechnology, and algorithmic image synthesis.

 Emerging Practices engages the latest technologies, scientific processes and best practices available and also reclaims, alters and appropriates existing technologies through creative re-use for communicative cultural purposes.